 - Residency in the western states participating in the program of the Western Interstate Commission for Higher Education (WICHE) : Alaska, Arizona, Hawaii, Montana, New Mexico, North Dakota, and Wyoming

 - Canadians, and current F-1 visa holders from all other countries

 Your purpose for establishing residency in Oregon should not be primarily for educational reasons.
 Generally, you should reside and be employed in the state of Oregon at least one year prior to matriculation.
 If you are enrolled in classes in the state of Oregon, you should not be enrolled in more than eight (8) semester or quarter hours.
-The comprehensive document Residence Classification Policy and Proceduresis available on the University Registrar's Office website.
+The comprehensive document Student Residency (OHSU Policy 02-10-010) is available on the University Registrar's Office website.
 Any applicant in the process of establishing Oregon residency during the application cycle will not be considered an Oregon resident for the purpose of admission and/or tuition assessment until we have been able to confirm that Oregon residency requirements, according to OHSU's Residency Policy, have been satisfied.

 EQUAL OPPORTUNITY/NON-DISCRIMINATION POLICY STATEMENT

 OHSU provides equal opportunities to all individuals without regard to race, color, religion, national origin, disability, age, marital status, sex, sexual orientation, gender, gender identity or expression, veteran status, or any other status protected by law.
 It does not discriminate on any status protected by law.
 This policy applies to all employment, education, volunteer, and patient care related activities or in any other aspect of OHSU's operation.
 Retaliation for reporting discrimination is prohibited.
 To make an inquiry or report an incident of discrimination, contact OHSU's Affirmative Action and Equal Opportunity (AAEO) Department at 503-494-5148, email@example.com.